developer-Akhil/kafka/README.md

 # Producer Acknowledgment

 In order to write data to the Kafka cluster, the producer has another choice of acknowledgment.
 It means the producer can get a confirmation of its data writes by receiving the following acknowledgments:
-•	acks=0: This means that the producer sends the data to the broker but does not wait for the acknowledgement.
-This leads to possible data loss because without confirming that the data is successfully sent to the broker or may be the broker is down, it sends another one.
+"acks=0: This means that the producer sends the data to the broker but does not wait for the acknowledgement.
+This leads to possible data loss because without confirming that the data is successfully sent to the broker or may be the broker is down, it sends another one."
-•	acks=1: This means that the producer will wait for the leader's acknowledgement.
+"acks=1: This means that the producer will wait for the leader's acknowledgement.
 The leader asks the broker whether it successfully received the data, and then returns feedback to the producer.
-In such case, there is limited data loss only.
+In such case, there is limited data loss only."
-•	acks=all: Here, the acknowledgment is done by both the leader and its followers.
+"acks=all: Here, the acknowledgment is done by both the leader and its followers.
 When they successfully acknowledge the data, it means the data is successfully received.
-In this case, there is no data loss.
+In this case, there is no data loss."